AnonymizedAccount/BUNetDataset-REST-API/README.md

 | urlProfile | describes the user URL profile |
 | friendsNumber | represents the number of friends the user has|
 | location| the actual location of the user |

+It is,also , possible to return a collection of Facebook users through the _/fbUsers?limit={limit}_ node and if any {limit} parameter is entered it will take the default value which is egal to 100.
 - **twUser**
  A twUser represents a person on Twitter.
 The _/twUser?idTwProfile={id}_ node returns a single user.
 ###### **Example**